-1,000 Books Before Kindergarten is a new Library program that encourages all Thousand Oaks families and caregivers to read 1,000 books with their young children before they enter kindergarten.
-This program is being adopted nationwide to promote reading to newborns, infants, toddlers and preschoolers and to encourage parent and child bonding through reading.
+1,000 Books Before Kindergarten is a Library program that encourages all families and caregivers to read 1,000 books with their young children before they enter kindergarten.
+Research has shown that reading to children before their formal education is the most effective way to prepare them to read on their own.

-Have fun!
-Reading together should never be a chore.
+- Reading together should never be a chore.
 Children learn best when they are in a good mood, so read with your child when the experience will be the most pleasurable for both of you.

-Take every chance to read with your children, tell and talk about stories, say nursery rhymes and sing songs.
+- Take every chance to read with your children, tell and talk about stories, say nursery rhymes and sing songs.

-What if your child wants to read the same book over and over?
+- What if your child wants to read the same book over and over?
 Repetition is key to learning.
 Each time you read a book it counts.
 If you read the same book 5 times, mark your reading log as having read 5 books!
 You can read books from anywhere.
 Every book your child hears at storytime or other library programs counts too!